 “a father was very wealthy and owned a castle in Victorian England.
 The story went on to say that grandma had so displeased her father by associating with the Mormons, that he made her and her family live in the furthest rooms in the castle, isolated from the rest of the family, and had left these instructions in his will.”

-In actuality, there was no castle.
+There was no castle.
 The father was a shoemaker who owned four tenement buildings.
-There is no evidence that the father excluded the daughter from his will due to her religious beliefs.
+There is no evidence that he excluded the daughter from his will due to her religious beliefs.

-If we were to write this story, we could ignore the family legend entirely about the castle-owning father who disowned his daughter.
-But, of course, we better include all the source citations that support the research and debunking of the family myth.
+If we were to write this story, we could ignore the family legend about the castle-owning father who disowned his daughter entirely.
+But, of course, we had better include all the source citations that support the research and debunk the family myth.

 However, perhaps including the myth would convey the legend's aspirations or the apology functions.
 Thus, you might wish to utilize the following two approaches instead.

-The next option is to make mention of the family legend but dismiss it within the story you’re writing.
+The next option is to mention the family legend but dismiss it within the story you’re writing.

 Matthew, who originally posted the question, said he learned that his great-grandparents’ four children died in a tragic event.
 Family members insist they died via a ‘choking on popcorn’ story f.
 While he said, “I will write [this story] with those facts in mind but will not mention the family story,” I have another suggestion.